kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

                 - If a neighbor has not been visited, push it onto the min heap with its edge weight and the current node as the source.
         - **4. Completion:**
             - The algorithm finishes when all nodes are connected or the heap is empty.
-            - The result is a list of $n - 1$ edges connecting $n$ nodes at the minimum cost.
+            - The result is a list of `n - 1` edges connecting `n` nodes at the minimum cost.
     - **Proof of Correctness and Behavior**
         - Every time a new node is introduced to the "frontier," the algorithm ensures it is added with the **minimum possible cost** to connect it to the existing tree.
         - Because we always pick the smallest weight available in the min heap, we skip redundant or more expensive edges that would lead to nodes we've already reached through a cheaper path.